Aro1914/Sort-Frequencies/README.md

 # Sort-Frequencies
-Sorts an array of numbers by order of frequencies, prioritizing the lesser value if similar frequencies are present.
+Sorts an array of numbers by order of frequencies, prioritizing the greater number if similar frequencies are present.